Kendal: Tobacco and snuff

-Snuff manufacture in Kendal dates from 1792, when Kendalian Thomas Harrison returned from learning its production in Glasgow, Scotland.
+Snuff manufacture in Kendal dates from 1792, when Kendal resident Thomas Harrison returned from learning its production in Glasgow, Scotland.
 He brought with him 50 tons of second-hand equipment, all carried on horseback.
 Pipe tobacco and other tobacco products were added later to the firm's production.
 Ownership of the firm passed to a son-in-law, Samuel Gawith, whose eponymic firm Samuel Gawith & Co. remains in business.
 After Gawith's death in 1865, the firm passed to his two eldest sons, being administered initially by trustees, including Henry Hoggarth, and John Thomas Illingworth.

 Illingworth left the firm in 1867 to start his own firm, which remained in business until the 1980s.
 The youngest son of Samuel Gawith subsequently teamed with Henry Hoggarth to form Gawith Hoggarth TT, Ltd. Both firms continue in business in Kendal, producing snuffs and tobacco products used around the world.
 Samuel Gawith and Company holds the distinction of employing the oldest piece of industrial equipment still in use in the world: a device manufactured in the 1750s.

 The Kendal Bank

 The Maude, Wilson & Crewdsons Bank was established in "Farrers House", Stramongate in 1788.
 Joseph Maude, Christopher Wilson and Thomas Crewdson were the original partners.
-In 1792 they moved into a specially constructed premises at No 69, Highgate.
+In 1792 they moved into specially constructed premises at No 69, Highgate.
 The Wilson family, who lived at Abbot Hall, withdrew in 1826 at a time of the paper panic of 1825 caused by a run on the banks.
 Under the style of W D Crewdson & Sons, the remaining family continued until the amalgamation in 1840 with John Wakefield & Sons founded by John Wakefield.
 The bank was eventually bought out by Barclays.